Skip to main content Skip to navigation Skip to footer

 1. rdc ensures your subscription token is available (triggers device-code auth if needed)

-4. After successful creation, rdc issues the repo license for the new repository
+4. After successful creation, rdc re-issues the repo license with repository identity proofs (LUKS UUID or storage fingerprint)

 That account-backed issuance counts toward your monthly repo license issuances usage.
 Each license contains the account holder’s email and company name, which is logged when renet validates the license.